in-toto/in-toto/demo/README.md

 cd final_product
 in-toto-verify --layout root.layout --layout-key alice.pub
 ```
-This time, in-toto will detect that the product `foo.py` from Bob's `write-code`
+This time, in-toto will detect that the product `foo.py` from Bob's `update-version`
 step was not used as material in Carl's `package` step (the verified hashes
 won't match) and therefore will fail verification an return a non-zero value:
 ```shell